- Helpful Videos

 SOFTWARE: Microsoft PowerPoint, Microsoft Edge, and Adobe Reader.
 It is the presenters responsibility to make sure the machine has the correct plug-ins if their application requires them.

 No audio-visual or technical equipment provided.
 However, there will be conference-wide WiFi available for all paid attendees.

 - Power adapter for non-US equipment (or US equipment if in Europe).

-All data projectors will connect with your laptop, PC, or Mac using a standard DB15 (VGA) connector.
+All data projectors will connect with your laptop, PC, or Mac using a standard HDMI cable.